JuicySantos06/hybrid-search-integrating-semantic-analysis-and-classification/README.md

 COLLECTION_NAME = hybrid_search_products
 ```

-### Step 2: Embed both the home and kitchen products and reviews dataset
+### Step 2: Embed the home and kitchen products dataset
 > Update the file hybrid_search_with_semantic_analysis_and_classification.py with the following information:
 * Your MongoDB Atlas connection string
 ```